tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-movies-and-tv-shows.md

 Finish by pressing `m`.
 1) The Anki Browser window should appear with the card updated.

-You can save sentences for later without adding defintions.
+You can save sentences for later without adding definitions.
 To do so, press `Ctrl+n`.

 ### Updating